RezzFayyazi/LEA/README.md

 LLM Embedding-based Attribution (LEA): Quantifying Source Contributions to Generative Model's Response for Vulnerability Analysis

 ## Overview
 This work proposes LLM Embedding-based Attribution (LEA), an explainable metric to quantify the influence of internal knowledge compared to retrieved content for model-generated responses.
-We apply LEA to assess responses to 100 critical vulnerabilities from the past decade, verifying its effectiveness in modeling the distribution of generated token independence for vulnerability analysis.
-Our development of LEA reveals a progression in the independence of hidden states in LLMs, which leads to trace back to early layers (specifically layer-0) for the derivation of LEA, where context dependence is strongest.
-LEA further reveals that LLMs display structured generalization rather than simple memorization, particularly when generating responses involving vulnerability identifiers (CVE-IDs).
+We evaluate LEA on 500 critical CVEs disclosed between 2016 and 2025 using three state-of-the-art LLMs.
+Our development of LEA exposes layer-wise dependence and reveals where context influence is strongest.
+We verify LEA's effectiveness in modeling the distribution of generated token dependence for vulnerability analysis.
+Our results demonstrate LEA’s ability to detect clear distinctions between no-retrieval, generic-retrieval, and ideal-retrieval scenarios.
 LEA offers security analysts with a metric to audit RAG-enhanced workflows, improving the transparent and trustworthy deployment of AI in cybersecurity threat analysis.

 <p align="center">
   <img src="images/dependency_process.PNG" alt="LEA end‑to‑end pipeline"/>
 </p>

+For each CVE, we considered three distinct retrieval scenarios:

+Ideal retrieval: In this scenario, the LLM retrieves only the most relevant and verified information from the NVD website.
+This scenario serves as a benchmark to evaluate the LEA distribution under optimal retrieval conditions.

+Generic retrieval: Here, we assume that the LLM does not have knowledge of the specific CVE and instead returns generalized information about CVEs, as illustrated below \cite{redhat}:

+Failed retrieval: In this scenario, the LLM retrieves incorrect or misleading information, such as details from a non-existent CVE.
+For example, querying the model about CVE-2027-30066 (which does not exist) typically results in retrieval of CVEs sharing the same numeric suffix from other years.

 ## Setup